Mixed Precision Training of Neural ODEs: Background

-Mixed precision implementations of additive Runge-Kutta (RK) schemes have been proposed in~\cite{ grant_perturbed_2022} and their performance has been analyzed in~\cite{burnett2021performance-755}.
+Mixed precision implementations of additive Runge-Kutta (RK) schemes have also been proposed in~\cite{ grant_perturbed_2022} and their performance has been analyzed in~\cite{burnett2021performance-755}.
 These works aim to speed up implicit steps of the solvers using low precision (here single precision), while using high precision (here double or quadruple) for explicit steps to maintain overall accuracy.
 Performance evaluations on IBM Power9 and Intel chips show speed-ups and reductions in energy costs for specific solver parameters and software kernels.
-Those schemes could be attractive for neural ODEs in an optimize-then-discretize approach; however, implicit steps are rarely used in deep learning due to the nonlinearity introduced by the neural network, which often has limited exploitable structure for the nonlinear solver.
+Such schemes could be attractive for neural ODEs in an optimize-then-discretize approach; however, implicit steps are rarely used in deep learning due to the nonlinearity introduced by the neural network, which often has limited exploitable structure for the nonlinear solver.
 As noted above, following the ODE trajectory with high accuracy is usually less important in a learning context than in physical models, as long as the neural ODE leads to effective learning.
-In order to apply these schemes in a discretize-then-optimize approach, one could extend these schemes by deriving a mixed precision implementation of the differentiated time integrator following the general principles we propose in this work for simpler time integrators.
+A complementary line of work~\cite{croci2022mixed} targets explicit stabilized Runge--Kutta (RKC) methods for stiff problems, which avoid implicit solves altogether by using many cheap explicit stages whose stability region grows as $s^2$ with the stage count $s$.
+Since the interior stability stages exist only to enlarge the stability region and do not contribute to accuracy, they are demoted to low precision via a linearised Jacobian increment, yielding a mixed-precision scheme with no low-precision implicit solve.
+In order to apply any of these schemes for neural ODE training, the principles we propose in this work for simpler time integrators can be applied to derive an effective mixed-precision backward propagation.